Porsche: Initial public offering

-Australian eFuel opperations
+Australian eFuel operations

-In April 2022, Porsche Australia announced they are planning to open an efuel manufacturing facility in the island state of Tasmania.
+In April 2022, Porsche Australia announced they are planning to open an e-fuel manufacturing facility in the island state of Tasmania.
 The plant will be the first of its type in the country.
 The facility is to be named the HIF (Highly Innovative Fuels) Tasmania Carbon Neutral eFuel Plant.
 It is slated to open in 2026.